Medically reviewed by Drugs.com. Last updated on Aug 21, 2021.

 - Certain types of fibroids.
 Surgeons may use laparoscopic myomectomy, including robotic myomectomy, to remove fibroids that are within the uterine wall (intramural) or that project to the outside of the uterus (subserosal).

-- Smaller, or a limited number of, uterine fibroids.
-Because the incisions used in robotic myomectomy are so small, this procedure works best with smaller uterine fibroids, which are easier to extract.
+- Smaller fibroids or a limited number of fibroids.
+The small incisions used in robotic myomectomy make the procedure best for smaller uterine fibroids, which are easier to extract.

 - Uterine fibroids that cause chronic pain or heavy bleeding.
 Robotic myomectomy may be a safe, effective way to get relief.

 Robotic myomectomy has a low complication rate.
 Still, risks may include: